hummusonrails/personal-site/src/posts/2023-05-16-importance-of-blockchain-for-new-devs.md

 By enabling compatibility across various devices, enhancing synchronization speed, and promoting decentralization, light clients, especially when combined with [Substrate Connect](https://substrate.io/developers/substrate-connect/), offer an important solution for achieving broad accessibility and compatibility.
 Developers can leverage light clients to ensure seamless integration across smartphones, IoT devices, and other resource-constrained devices, facilitating the widespread adoption of decentralized applications.
 Additionally, the faster synchronization and decentralized validation process offered by light clients enhance the user experience while maintaining the integrity and security of the underlying blockchain network.

-There's [a great video](https://www.youtube.com/watch?v=D0c2s-FYmgA) from the [Sub0 developer event](https://sub0.polkadot.network/) not so long ago that explains how to use Substrate Connect and how it is a faster and more reliable replacement for other alternatives:
+There's [a great video](https://www.youtube.com/watch?v=D0c2s-FYmgA) from the [Sub0 developer event](https://sub0.polkadot.network/) not so long ago that explains how to use Substrate Connect and how it is a faster and more reliable replacement for other alternatives.

 By adopting light client solutions, developers can empower users to seamlessly access blockchain technology across diverse devices, fostering the adoption of decentralized applications and expanding the reach of blockchain networks across different device types, providing a range of benefits for developers and users.

 We've covered a substantial amount in this post!
 If it seems like a whirlwind, that's because it is.
 There will be two more posts in this series that delve deeper into Polkadot's architecture and how to begin building applications within its ecosystem.
-We haven't even scratched the surface on those topics, and there's so much to discuss regarding Substrate, the modular framework for building blockchains, and ink!, the Rust-based DSL for writing smart contracts.
+We haven't even scratched the surface on those topics, and there's so much to discuss regarding [Substrate](https://substrate.io), the modular framework for building blockchains, and [ink!](https://use.ink), the Rust-based DSL for writing smart contracts.
 Don't worry, we'll get there!

 In the meantime, I encourage you to check out the [Polkadot Wiki](https://wiki.polkadot.network/), the [Substrate documentation](https://docs.substrate.io/) and the [ink! documentation](https://use.ink/) to continue your learning.